KillingSpark/restic-cronned/README.md

 }
 ```

+Jobs save their last successful run time in a file in $HOME/.local/share/restic-cronned/<Jobname>.
+If this file exists when the Job gets started it
+calculates his initial trigger time accordingly so the jobs run somewhat regularly if the system/the queue is restarted

 ## Passwords ##
 For convenience (and to be sure the keys can be read correctly from the keyring) the rckeyutil can be used to set/get/delete the repo keys.
 Usage: